Blackridge Film

 March 1, 2026 · 7 min read

-Window film won't stop a category-5 storm, but it dramatically changes what happens to your glass — and everything behind it — when impact occurs.
+Window film won't stop a category-5 storm, but it dramatically changes what happens to your glass.
+And everything behind it.
+When impact occurs.
 Here's the science, the specs, and what South Florida homeowners and property managers actually need to know before hurricane season.

 What Happens to Glass During a Hurricane

 The threat is not wind.
-The threat is windborne debris — a 2x4 traveling at 50 mph, a patio chair, a roof tile, a road sign.
+The threat is windborne debris.
+A 2x4 traveling at 50 mph, a patio chair, a roof tile, a road sign.
 When that projectile hits standard annealed glass, the pane shatters into hundreds of sharp shards that become secondary projectiles inside your home or office.
 The real damage is done by the breach: once your envelope is open, wind pressure builds inside the structure and can catastrophically lift the roof.

-Impact-resistant glass addresses this with laminated construction — two panes bonded by a PVB or SGP interlayer.
+Impact-resistant glass addresses this with laminated construction.
+Two panes bonded by a PVB or SGP interlayer.
 If you already have impact windows, you have that protection built in.
 But if your glass is standard single-pane or older dual-pane, film changes the physics significantly.

 How Anti-Shattering Film Works